muhme/joomla-branches-tester/README.md

 * mysqli – MySQL with MySQLi (improved)
 * mysql – MySQL with MySQL PDO (PHP Data Objects)

+:warning: The entire database content of the Joomla instance will be lost.
+          See [Database and File System Consistency](#database-and-file-system-consistency) for more details.

+:fairy: The good fairy waves her magic wand and says:
+  *"When in doubt, it's wiser to use `scripts/create` to ensure a clean installation.
+  With a sprinkle of stardust, you can specify the desired database variant, and with `recreate` option you're only installing one Joomla version, it will be done in the blink of an eye."*

 Use MariaDB with driver MySQLi for Joomla 5.1 and Joomla 5.2:
 ```
 scripts/database 51 52 mariadbi